jerry81/codeingame/G04-code-royale/bronze/strategy.md

 - trial run with existing code

-1.  fix issue - if the queen doesn't detect that the mine she just built is touching she skips away
+1.  fix issue - if the queen doesn't detect that the mine she just built is touching she skips away - done

 - lost to someone who spammed mines